gdiaz384/vEncode/README.md

 # vEncode

-vEncode.bat is a windows script that encodes video into h264/h265
+vEncode.bat is a windows script that encodes video into h264/h265.

-aEncode.bat, a companion script, supports batch multi-audio track encoding
+aEncode.bat, a companion script, supports batch multi-audio track encoding.

 The development emphasis is on zero-configuration "just works" software.